 In this KillerGuitarRigs Guide, we’ll be taking an in-depth look at the Taylor BT2 Baby Taylor, a model that has defined the travel guitar since its inception, and also one that has provided an affordable entry point to this premium brand for many thousands of guitarists.

+Taylor have a long reputation of making some of the finest acoustic guitars on the market, spanning all sizes and price points.
 We got our hands on one with the aim of discovering whether or not it sounds, and feels, like a real Taylor.

 Keep on reading to find out what we thought.